 With approximately eight-and-a-half centerline miles of public streets that are maintained by the Town, multiple factors contribute to exceptional maintenance.

-- Collaboration with other development projects: Streets with the most need for resurfacing are reviewed for coordination with other upcoming Town and potential private development and public utility work.
+Streets with the most need for resurfacing are reviewed for coordination with other upcoming Town and potential private development and public utility work.

-- Evaluation from Streets Experts: The Pavement Management Program (PMP) provides a management tool to inventory street pavements, assess pavement condition, record historical maintenance, forecast budget needs, and view impacts of funding on Town-wide pavement condition over time.
+The Pavement Management Program (PMP) provides a management tool to inventory street pavements, assess pavement condition, record historical maintenance, forecast budget needs, and view impacts of funding on Town-wide pavement condition over time.
 The Town works with experts to assess all pavement conditions.
 These evaluations allowed staff to list priority streets and the most cost effective repairs.

-Read the current Pavement Management Plan Results!
+Current Pavement Management Plan Results

 Street Sweeping Schedule